Continuing Medical Education Information

 By the end of the meeting, participants will be able to:

-- Apply the most up-to-date guidelines and evidence-based practices for the diagnosis and treatment of diabetes and thyroid disease.
+• Apply the most up-to-date guidelines and evidence-based practices for the diagnosis and treatment of endocrine-related disorders.

-- Integrate the latest evidence-based research for diagnosis and treatment of emerging areas of diabetes, thyroid, and bone related practice.
+• Integrate the latest evidence-based research for diagnosis and treatment of emerging areas of endocrine-related practice.

 Accreditation and Designation Statements